wing5wong/artisan-whs-static/source/_events/2020-07-20_whs-senior-examinations.md

 If your son or daughter is **sick** then you should contact the Student Centre as usual.
 Once well, they should see Mrs Spooner who will endeavour to re-schedule the missed examinations.

-Students personalised examination timetables were sent to them via their WHS email on Friday 28 August, otherwise view the general [Senior Examination Timetable](https://res.cloudinary.com/whanganuihigh/image/upload/v1599451954/Events/2020_Exam_Requests_-_Overall_2.jpg)
+Students personalised examination timetables were sent to them via their WHS email on Friday 28 August, otherwise view the overall [Senior Examination Timetable](https://res.cloudinary.com/whanganuihigh/image/upload/v1599451954/Events/2020_Exam_Requests_-_Overall_2.jpg)

 Just a reminder we at WHS do not have gmail accounts.
 Your WHS email is an outlook email account which can be accessed via the Google bookmarks or bit.ly/whsemails